SoulsTogetherX/GodotPromise/GodotPromise/addons/GodotPromise/README.md

 	await p.finished
 ```

 At first glace, it appears that this function will await for exactly `0.1 * 10` seconds.
-However, no. It waits for exactly 0.1 seconds.
+However, no. It waits for exactly `0.1` seconds.

 This is because you are creating all `get_tree().create_timer(0.1)` in the same frame.
-These timers will all finish `0.1` seconds later, regardless of what happens, and the Promises respect that.
+These timers will all finish `0.1` seconds later, regardless of what happens, and the `Promise`s respect that.

 Instead, you need to create and await the timers on the fly.
 For example...